ygree/akka-cluster-with-docker/README.md

 Each sample application logs its cluster status events into a file to the mounted folder `cluster/events`.

-Also it has an Elm application that communicates with the Akka cluster and draws the state of the cluster in the browser.
+Also there is a Monitor application that communicates with the Akka cluster and draws the state of the cluster in the browser.

 1. Build the Akka sample application